oscarqjh/iNTUition-v9.0-HydroPets/README.md

 ## Team
 The team comprises of 4 talented undergraduates of Team Nexus by the name of
-1. Qian Jianheng Oscar
+1. Qian Jian Heng Oscar
-2. Tristan Tan Jinhao
+2. Tristan Tan Jin Hau
-3. Lee Ruochen
+3. Lee Ruo Chen
 4. Lim Yong Kang

 ## Credits: